alduethadyn/claude-commands/commands/jira/update.md

 - Update technical approach or implementation details
 - Add references to related work or documentation

+**Writing Style for Updates**: Use clear, simple, direct language.
+Avoid flowery language or imagined-importance words.
+Be terse and factual when adding or modifying content.

 ### Assignment Updates
 - Assign to yourself: `--assignee me`
 - Assign to specific person: `--assignee user@example.com`